Suicide Prevention

 - Suicide is the second leading cause of death for persons age 15 to 34 in the US.
 (CDC)

-- The highest suicide rates in the US are among Whites, American Indians and Alaska Natives.
+- The highest suicide rates in the US are among Whites, American Indians, and Alaska Natives.
 (SAVE)

 Common Warning Signs

 Sometimes suicide can seem sudden, but in many cases, there are signs and symptoms that someone is considering it.
 The signs may appear in conversations, through their actions, or mood.
 Knowing the warning signs for suicide and how to get help can help save lives.
-Signs that someone is thinking about suicide may include:

 Talking about: